tacman/msgphp/docs/ddd/entities.md

 ### `CanBeConfirmed`

 Provides ability to confirm an entity.
-When used an entity is considered initially unconfirmed.

 - `getConfirmationToken(): ?string`
     - Required to be set initially